-Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to grow your business online automatically using the WordPress CMS platform.
+Welcome to Part 4 of our Web Traffic Blueprint article series, where we show you how to automate traffic to your site using the WordPress CMS platform.

-In Part 1 of this article series, we describe the traffic automation process, and explain why using an expertly configured WordPress website or blog is the key to automating traffic to your site …
+In Part 1 of this article series, we explain why using an expertly configured WordPress website or blog is the key to generating automated traffic …

-(With an expertly configured WordPress website, all you have to do is post web content on a consistent basis to start driving web traffic!)
+(With an expertly configured WordPress website or blog, all you have to do to start generating more traffic is publish fresh content on a consistent basis!)

-In Part Two, we discuss the setup phase of the traffic automation process.
-We help you understand the best way to start if you don’t have a website yet, how to set things up if you already have a website, and what to do if your existing site was built with WordPress.
+In Part Two, we focused on the setup phase.
+We explained the best way to get started if you don’t have a web presence yet, how to set things up if you already have a website, and what to do if your site was built using WordPress.

 (In Part two we show you where to set up WordPress on your domain)